Ian Livingstone (property developer): Personal life

 He is married to Natalie, a Cambridge-educated journalist who works for magazines such as Tatler and OK!.
 In 2015 Natalie published The Mistresses of Cliveden, a history of some of the female occupants of Cliveden.
 They have three daughters, Grace and Alice, and Elizabeth.
 In 2011, they paid an estimated £20 million for a house in Notting Hill previously owned by the PR executive Matthew Freud and his wife, Elisabeth Murdoch, daughter of Rupert Murdoch.
 Livingstone is Jewish.

 The Evening Standard notes that Livingstone and his brother are eager to avoid publicity and seek to lead a normal life for the sake of their children, and calls them "arguably the lowest-profile billionaire siblings in London" and "these most secretive of brothers".

+In the 2024 Sunday Times Rich List, Livingstone and his brother's net worth was estimated to be £6.3 billion.

+In April 2025, it was widely reported that Livingstone and his brother had moved Monaco for tax purposes.